Shared-Reality-Lab/IMAGE-server/preprocessors/openstreet/Readme.md

 or download and install insomnia rest.
 Please see https://insomnia.rest/  to download
 After installing insomnia, type http://localhost:8000/location/100/49.8974309/-97.2033944 on the "GET" field. and click the Send Button.
+You may also use postman if you so wish